httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 To meet these requirements, a server can use various strategies.
 Three common approaches are:

-1.  **Latest Request Wins**: If the server receives a new request while a previous one is in-flight, it abruptly terminates the previous HTTP connection or stream before processing the new request.
+1.  **Preemptive Cancellation**: If the server receives a new request for an upload resource while a previous request for the same resource is in-flight, it abruptly terminates the previous HTTP connection or stream before processing the new request.

-2.  **Exclusive Locking**: The server processes requests sequentially, effectively creating a lock.
+2.  **Pessimistic Locking**: The server processes requests for a given upload resource sequentially, effectively creating an exclusive lock on that resource.
 A new request is only processed after the previous one completes.
 This can be simpler to implement but may lead to delays if a request hangs from the server's perspective.

 3.  **Optimistic Concurrency Control**: By maintaining the upload's state in a strongly consistent datastore, the server can atomically check if the `Upload-Offset` in a request matches the resource's current state.
 If they do not match, the server can reject the request with a `409 (Conflict)` status code.

 Servers SHOULD choose a strategy that best fits their architecture while fulfilling the requirements of this section.
-Regardless of the chosen strategy, clients MUST be prepared to handle a `409 (Conflict)` response as a recoverable error, as described in {{upload-appending}}.
+Regardless of the chosen strategy, clients SHOULD be prepared to handle a `409 (Conflict)` response as a recoverable error, as described in {{upload-appending}}.

 # Status Code `104 (Upload Resumption Supported)` {#status-code-104}